freysteinn/linux/readme.md

 LightNVM is currently hooked up through the null_blk and NVMe driver.
 The NVMe extension allows development using the LightNVM-extended QEMU implementation.

+# How to run

+Follow the how to at https://github.com/OpenChannelSSD/linux/wiki